natemcoleman/nathanmcoleman/content/projects/thegame.md

 ---
-title: '(COMING SOON) Value of Communication in "The Game"'
+title: 'Value of Communication in "The Game"'
 description: "Probability of success without teamwork"
 # date: January 2025
 draft: false
 weight: 300
 tags: ["matlab"]
 cover:
-    image: "projects/thegame/cover.gif"
+    image: "projects/thegame/cover_inf.gif"
 ---

 "The Game" is a cooperative card game where players work together to play cards in numerical order on multiple piles. **"The Game" requires strategic planning and communication among players to ensure that cards are played in the most efficient order possible.** We can quanitfy the value of communication by looking at the odds of winning without any coopertive play between players.
 Anecdotely, in a group of 4 people, the group wins around 25%-50% of games.
 To demonstrate this, here’s a brief overview of how the game works: